remarkjs/remark-license/readme.md

 `string`, optional — File-name of license file.
 [Detected][] from the files in the current working directory, in which case the first file matching `/^licen[cs]e(?=$|\.)/i` is used.
+If there is no given or found license file, but `options.license` is a known [SPDX identifier][spdx], the URL to the license on `spdx.org` is used.

 ###### `options.url`